-Stang End was the first vernacular or domestic building to be reconstructed at Ryedale Folk Museum and it was through this that founder Bert Frank began to realise his real vision for the site.
+Stang End was the first vernacular or domestic building to be reconstructed at Ryedale Folk Museum.
+It was also the building that allowed founder Bert Frank to begin to realise his real vision for the site.
 The offer of the cottage in the autumn of 1965 posed a very exciting opportunity for Bert.
 Whilst visiting other, more traditional museums, Bert had disliked ‘the imprisonment of everything behind glass and the lack of communion between objects and people’.

-By establishing an open-air site in the style of similar, new museums – such as the Museum of English Rural Life in Reading (1951) or Beamish Museum in Country Durham (1958) – Bert was moving towards a space in which visitors would be able to immerse themselves in the way of life from the past.
+Bert was keen to establish a true open-air site in the style of similar, new museums such as the Museum of English Rural Life in Reading (1951) or Beamish Museum in Country Durham (1958).
+In this way, Bert was moving towards a space in which visitors would be able to immerse themselves in the way of life from the past.

 Stang End today by Angela Waites Photography

-Stang End is an old, thatched cottage built of a cruck construction, a style that was particularly popular in this region of the country for longhouses built before c.1700.
+Stang End is an old, thatched cottage built of a cruck construction.
+Crucks were curved timbers used to support a roof by sloping inwards to form a ridge.
+This style was particularly popular in the region for longhouses built before c.1700.
 Other cruck frames can be seen at the Museum, including in the Manor House from the village of Harome.
 Bert also noted in his diary the use of ‘wattle and daub’ and that Stang End had been originally thatched using rye.

-On his initial viewing, despite the poor state of the building, Bert was particularly impressed with the ‘fine oak panelling’, ‘salt box’ and rare ‘witch post’.
-These items were immediately removed from the cottage so as to be stored safely until the building would eventually be reconstructed.
+Despite the poor state of the building, Bert was particularly impressed with the ‘fine oak panelling’, ‘salt box’ and rare ‘witch post’.
+On his first visit to the house in Danby, Bert removed these items so they could be stored safely until the building would eventually be reconstructed.

 Removing the Stones, at Stang End’s original location in Danby